Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Results and discussion

-To further clarify the origin of the effective bulk nonlinearity, two identical ABC samples S3 were placed on top of each other.
-First, two samples with stacking sequence \RNum{1}) CBA...CBA-Silica/CBA...CBA-Silica and sequence \RNum{2}) CBA...CBA-Silica/Silica-ABC...ABC were investigated, Fig. \ref{fig:CBA}.
-Both stacking sequences produce almost the same maximum SHG intensity.
-However, the number of interference fringes is increased for sequence b), and the depth of fringes is reduced.
-The temporal walk-off effect is more significant because the optical thickness of the substrates between the heterostructures is twice as large.
-However, when the stacking sequence \RNum{1}) Silica-ABC...ABC/CBA...CBA-Silica is applied, the SHG almost vanishes.
-This result suggests that the centrosymmetry is restored.
+To further clarify the origin of the effective bulk nonlinearity~\cite{ABC-Clemmen}, two identical ABC samples S3 were placed on top of each other.
+First, two samples with stacking sequence I) CBA...CBA-Silica/CBA...CBA-Silica and sequence II) CBA...CBA-Silica/Silica-ABC...ABC were investigated, see Fig. \ref{fig:CBA}.
+Both stacking sequences produce almost the same maximum SHG power.
+However, the number of interference fringes is increased for sequence II), and the contrast of the fringes is reduced.
+In this case, the temporal walk-off effect is more significant because the optical thickness of the substrates between the heterostructures is twice as large.
+However, when the stacking sequence III) Silica-ABC...ABC/CBA...CBA-Silica is applied, the SHG signal almost vanishes.
+This result suggests that the overall centrosymmetry of the stack is restored.
 However, SH waves must be generated in each ABC and CBA layer; therefore, they are generated in each stack with an opposite phase and destructively interfere.
-This leads to the conclusion that the two susceptibilities of the ABC and CBA layers must have an opposite sign, for example, $|\chi_{\textup{s}}^{\textup{ABC}}|=|-\chi_{\textup{s}}^{\textup{CBA}}|$.
+This leads to the conclusion that the two susceptibilities of the ABC and CBA layers must have an opposite sign, for example, $\chi_{\textup{s}}^{\textup{ABC}}=-\chi_{\textup{s}}^{\textup{CBA}}$.
 The polarity flipping of the second-order susceptibility by reversing the growing order was also demonstrated in semiconductor heterostructures based on quantum-engineered intersubband transitions, where the polarity is flipped by spatial inversion in the growth sequence \cite{chi2flipping}, similar to our case.
 However, the ABC and CBA sequences can differ under real conditions.
 For example, material A can grow on material B at a different rate and quality than material B on A. It is yet to be determined whether all growth permutations ABC, ACB, BAC, BCA, CAB, and CBA result in equivalent stack characteristics.